barada02/react_101/ldocs/react-state-deep-dive.md

 4. **Use functional updates** - When new state depends on old state
 5. **Keep state simple** - Break complex state into smaller pieces
 6. **Initialize properly** - Use correct initial values and types
+7. **Control useEffect** - Always use dependency arrays to avoid infinite loops
+8. **Use useRef for non-rendering data** - Like counters or timers that don't need to trigger re-renders

 ### 🎮 Practice with Your App:
 - Try all the interactive examples in StateExamples component